I recently had a conversation with a coach who told me that he hates marketing. I was curious to say the least – why does he hate it so much?

 May I Offer Some Help?

 If you’re still scratching your head, may I offer you the chance to gain some clarity on marketing for coaches from someone who teaches marketing especially honed for coaches?
-From 9-12 January, I’m running a 4-Day challenge called Nail Your Niche.
-By the time the 4 days are done, I promise, you will have total clarity on why you need a target audience (or niche) and where your’s might lie.
+I have a free 4-Day challenge called Nail Your Niche that I run several times a year.
+By the time the 4 days are done, I promise, you will have total clarity on why you need a target audience (or niche) and where yours might lie.
+Pop your name into our waiting list and we’ll let you know when it’s running next – see you there!